CBSIIFSLagarto/deli/index.md

       {% include header_fast.html %}
       {% comment %} the generateion of navPanel (the mobile hamburger menu) ran faster than the actual nav generation in header; so we are using header_fast.html

+              EDIT: Should just get header.html to also write the navPanel instead of using JS!
         {% include header.html %}
       {% endcomment %}